Optimal reconstruction of general sparse stochastic block models: The Recursive Formula and its Derivatives

 An alternative approach which may be clearer is to note the effect on the application of Hoeffding's inequality.
 In the case that we do not have control over $X_t$, we simply apply Hoeffding's inequality on the remaining $d-1$ children.
 Then, re-introducing child $t$ can only add or subtract a bounded amount.
 Thus, our difference in logarithms changes by at most a constant, which corresponds to the above multiplication or division by a constant when the exponential is taken.

 In either case, we are allowed to arbitrarily change one input vector $X_t$, which will be essential in completing the analysis in the next chapter. \end{proof}

 To close out the section, we apply the above \cref{prop: Nanalysis} to obtain a bound on the expected first partial derivative of our recursive functions $f_i$.
-This will set the example for the analysis of all other derivatives we encounter, at which point some details may be omitted due to similarity.
+This will set the example for the analysis of all other derivatives we encounter, at which point some details may be omitted for the sake of clarity.